whoisdsmith/BOOKMRKS-MTHRFCKR-II/AI/Systems.md

 ---

-### Systems
+#### Systems

-[Vicuna-13B](https://zillionpitches.com) - Vicuna-13B is a free and open-source chatbot that solves the lack of training and architecture features in exi...
+[Vicuna-13B](https://zillionpitches.com) - Vicuna-13B is a free and open-source chatbot that solves the lack of training and architecture features in exi…

 2023-05-05T23:52:07.259Z